 Students who are members of the Christian Union will have the opportunity to meet with Governors and members of the local Clergy Team to discuss the Christian ethos of the school and to work with them to develop ideas for maintaining and improving further the Christian ethos of the school.

-Students who want to find out more information about Christian Union should see Mrs Shah who will be happy to respond to questions.
+Students who want to find out more information about Christian Union should see Miss Taylor who will be happy to respond to questions.

 Christian Union Activities

 Christian Union Members have been involved as part of Student Voice, in the development of the Prayer Box that is now in use and which contributes to Collective Acts of Worship.
 The group also regularly organise and support charity appeals and events within the school community.
-For example they organise the Operation Child Christmas Shoebox appeal each Christmas and the Harvest foodbank appeal.
-They have also volunteered their time within the local community at the Broxbounre foodbank and the Christmas shoebox warehouse in Harlow.
+For example they organise the appeal for children and adults in Sierra Leone and the Harvest foodbank appeal.
+They have also volunteered their time within the local community at the Broxbourne foodbank and the Christmas shoebox warehouse in Harlow.

 Every Easter the group organises activities for the school community to take part in, for example – Easter prayer spaces, Easter egg hunts, cookie decorating, poster competitions and quizzes.